 LHR is operating at 98% of its runway capacity, given the limit imposed on the number of air traffic movements per annum and the existence of a night time curfew.
 In addition, a restriction on the use of runways so that they can only be used in 'segregated alternate mode' is also in place to provide some noise respite to those living under the fly-paths of the airport.
-While passenger growth at the airport can continue in the short to medium term thanks to the introduction of bigger aircraft, these restrictions will impact growth levels in the future.
+While passenger growth at the airport can continue in the short to medium term thanks to the introduction of bigger aircraft and some scope for higher load factors, these restrictions will impact growth levels in the future.